 Know Your Game

-As long as you did your homework and you know of a game trail or some sort of path that deer use for travel, you could place a feeder near this route in hopes that the deer traveling day or night will stop by your feed for a quick break.
+As long as you did your homework and you know of a game trail or a path that they use for travel, you can place a feeder near this route in hopes that the deer traveling day or night will stop by your feed for a quick break.

-Most importantly for feeder set up, is to know your limitations for hunting.
-If you will be hunting with a rifle, bow or even crossbow, you must set up your stand and feeder accordingly.
+Most importantly for feeder setup, is to know your limitations for hunting.
+If you will be hunting with a rifle, bow or even crossbow, you must setup your stand and feeder accordingly.

-Of course, if you will be rifle hunting, then your set up doesn’t have to be as critical, just make sure the distance is within your range for accuracy and that you have a good vantage point when it comes to seeing not only your feeder, but the immediate surrounding area.
+Of course, if you will be rifle hunting, then your setup doesn’t have to be as critical.
+Just make sure the distance is within your range for accuracy and that you have a good vantage point when it comes to seeing not only your feeder, but also the immediate surrounding area.

 In short, before you purchase a feeder and trail cameras, make sure there are deer in the area you want to place your stand.
-You will be hunting that spot, so set that up regardless of the direction the deer come in.
+You will be hunting that spot, so set that up regardless of the direction where the deer comes in.
 You will have the vantage point, whether by tree stand or ground blind.

 Check the prevailing wind direction so the deer won’t smell you before you even see them.

 Last, but not least, be sure that wherever you setup, it will be a comfortable and an ethical shot for your skill level.
 And enjoy every minute of what nature has to offer!